-Following the conclusion of the 2019 League of Legends World Championships, China / the LPL have locked in their place as the World’s top region.
-This comes after back to back Chinese teams took out the game’s biggest yearly event, the World Championships.
+Following the conclusion of the 2020 League of Legends World Championships, South Korea/ the LCK have locked in their place as the World’s top region.
+This comes after back to back Chinese League of Legends teams took out the game’s biggest yearly event, the World Championships.

 With that in mind, we take a look at the Top League of Legends Teams of all time!